 You may want to do a Full Moon Challenge frequently, or around major moons, like the Worm Moon or supermoons.

 The Full Moon Challenge starts shortly before a full moon and completes shortly after, ranging from 3 to 7 days depending on your sensitivity level.
 During this time, you take parasite-killing botanicals, which may include:

 - Wormseed (epazote)

 Alongside parasite-killing herbs, you may also consider taking a binder to help effectively remove these critters and their toxins from the body.
-BioActive Carbon-based binders pair especially well with parasite-killing herbs.
-BioActive Carbon is made of specially-formulated humic and fulvic acids.
-It acts like a super powerful magnet to grab and hold onto toxins to safely remove them through your stools.
+Carbon-based binders pair especially well with parasite-killing herbs, because they are made of specially-formulated humic and fulvic acids.
+These acts like a super powerful magnet to grab and hold onto toxins to safely remove them through your stools.
 (27, 28, 29).

 Besides parasite-killing herbs and binders, you may also want to use bowel-moving herbs.
 These will help increase your drainage and detox, making it easier to clear unwanted critters and toxins from your body.
 It can also help minimize parasite die-off symptoms and other detox side effects.

 For additional information on the Full Moon Challenge, go here.

 Besides taking botanicals or supplements, you can also try to adjust your lifestyle.
 Diet, physical activity, and sleep can all support your body during a full moon.